pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

 	.. code:: bash

-	  	.nox\dev\Scripts\activate.bat # (Windows)
+	  	.nox\dev\Scripts\activate.bat

 and run the tests to check your installation.

 Manual install
 ~~~~~~~~~~~~~~

-From the ``PyBaMM/`` directory, you can install PyBaMM using ``python setup.py install`` or
+From the ``PyBaMM/`` directory, you can install PyBaMM using

 .. code:: bash

 	  pip install .

-If you intend to contribute to the development of PyBaMM, it is convenient to install in "editable mode", along with useful tools for development and documentation:
+If you intend to contribute to the development of PyBaMM, it is convenient to
+install in "editable mode", along with all the optional dependencies and useful
+tools for development and documentation:

 .. code:: bash

-	  pip install -e .[dev,docs]
+	  pip install -e .[all,dev,docs]

 If you are using ``zsh``, you would need to use different pattern matching:

 .. code:: bash

-	  pip install -e .'[dev,docs]'
+	  pip install -e '.[all,dev,docs]'

 Running the tests
 --------------------